 This variety does well in bright, indirect sunlight, but it can be a little testy when it comes to water.
 Too much or too little will kill it.
 Depending on how humid the room is, it could need water once a week (dry) to once every two to three weeks (more humid).
 If you start to notice browning at the base, you're overwatering, but if the tips get brown, you're underwatering.

-Holly Ferns (Cyrtomium Falcatum)
+Holly Fern (Cyrtomium Falcatum)

-Although generally an outdoor fern, most people find it easier to grow the Holly fern indoors.
+Although generally an outdoor fern, most people find it easier to grow the Holly Fern indoors.
 This fern needs plenty of shade growing both indoors and outdoors.
-According to some fern enthusiasts, Holly ferns are one of the easier types of ferns to grow indoors.
+According to some fern enthusiasts, Holly Ferns are one of the easier types of ferns to grow indoors.

 Maidenhair Fern (Adiantum Raddianum)

 The Maidenhair fern, known for its luscious looks and elegant hair-do, has the reputation of being difficult to care for with its diva-like demands.
 Maidenhair ferns might require a bit more attention than some of the other ferns in this article, but if you’re a very attentive plant parent, this is the perfect plant baby to add to your collection.

 The biggest key to growing a Maidenhair fern indoors with success is humidity.
 It thrives on moisture and needs a lot to survive, which is often hard to achieve in indoor environments.
 But with the proper growing conditions, and a little bit of love, the Maidenhair fern can thrive inside and make up for an interesting and rather beautiful addition to your houseplant collection.
 In the article 'Master the Finicky Maidenhair Fern – Adiantum Raddianum' you will find plenty of care tips for this particular fern.